Unrud/init-headphone/README.md

 ``Set_effect(int)`` to control the headphone amplifier which is connected to the SMBus.

+If you are interested in analyzing or running the Windows driver on Linux (with [Wine](https://winehq.org)) take a look at: https://github.com/Unrud/init-headphone-tools

 ### Supported ``dwIoControlCode``s for [DeviceIoControl](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363216%28v=vs.85%29.aspx)

 #### 0x9C402494: Enumerate PCI device